Khojki script

-History & Evolution of the Script
+History and evolution of the script

-According to the Nizari Ismaili tradition Pīr Ṣadr al-Dīn, the 15th century dā’ī (preacher) invented the Khojkī script.
+According to the Nizari Ismaili tradition Pir Sadardin, the 15th-century dā’ī (preacher), invented the Khojkī script.
 While it is now firmly established through epigraphic evidence that the script predates the arrival of the dā’ī in the form of the Lohānākī or Lārī script, scholars argue that it is very likely that Pīr Ṣadr al-Dīn did in fact play a pivotal role in the evolution, refinement, and the more widespread use of the script.
-Dr. Ali Asani, a leading scholar of Ismaili literature and one of the very few academics to systematically study Khojkī manuscripts concludes: “we may surmise that Khojkī is most likely a polished or more developed from of Lohānakī with the legendary Pīr Ṣadr al-Dīn perhaps having played a role in its evolution."
+Dr. Ali Asani, a leading scholar of Ismaili literature and one of the very few academics to systematically study Khojkī manuscripts concludes: "we may surmise that Khojkī is most likely a polished or more developed form of Lohānakī with the legendary Pīr Ṣadr al-Dīn perhaps having played a role in its evolution."

-As mentioned above, the early versions of this script were primarily used for trade and mercantilist documentation and by their nature were not well equipped to record literature.
+The early versions of this script were primarily used for trade and mercantilist documentation and by their nature were not well equipped to record literature.
 Several main issues included: a very limited vowel system, lack of separation between words, inconsistent orthography, together with redundant and ambiguous characters.
 However, it is important to note that despite the apparent deficiencies of the script this did not mean that there were not already widespread local literary traditions, but rather that they existed primarily in oral forms.
 Over time solutions to some of these major issues were introduced into the script, with one of the most significant being the development of medial vowel marks called lākanā.
 A colon-like form of punctuation was also introduced to distinguish between words.
 Although these developments came rather early and facilitated the recording of gināns, based on manuscript evidence, it can be inferred that the scrip was continuously evolving right up until the late 19th century.
 However, it was a common practice for old and deteriorating manuscripts to be respectfully destroyed upon being recopied, thus making tracing the evolution of the script across time a challenge.
 Apart from the unknown number of manuscripts in private collections, there are currently three institutional collections at the ITREB-Pakistan (Ismaili Tariqa and Religious Education Board) in Karachi, at the IIS (Institute of Ismaili Studies) in London, and at Harvard University.